What Is Radiant Energy In Science

 Comprehensive Overview

 A key concept in understanding radiant energy is the electromagnetic spectrum.
 This spectrum organizes electromagnetic radiation by frequency and wavelength.
 At one end of the spectrum are radio waves, which have the longest wavelengths and lowest frequencies.
 These are used in broadcasting and communication.
-Moving towards shorter wavelengths, we encounter microwaves, used in cooking and communication; infrared radiation, associated with heat; and visible light, the only portion of the spectrum we can see with our eyes.
+So moving towards shorter wavelengths, we encounter microwaves, used in cooking and communication; infrared radiation, associated with heat; and visible light, the only portion of the spectrum we can see with our eyes.
 Beyond visible light are ultraviolet radiation, which can cause sunburns; X-rays, used in medical imaging; and gamma rays, the highest-energy form of electromagnetic radiation, produced in nuclear reactions and astronomical events.

 Trends and Latest Developments